 • Freezing baked cookies.
 You can totally freeze already-baked cinnamon cookies with awesome results.
 Store cookies in a freezer-safe container or baggie and freeze for up to 3 months.

-If you try this cinnamon cookies recipe, let me know!
-Leave a comment and if your family loves these cookies as much as mine does, be sure to give it a five star ⭐️ rating!
+If you try this recipe, leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Cinnamon Cookies